metricly/metricly-docs/content/integrations/AWS-Integration/AWS-CloudFormation-Installation.md

 2. Select **+ Add Integration**.
 3. Enable the **Cost Explorer API**.
 4. Select the following Detailed Billing Source: **Cost And Usage Report (Recommended)**.
+ - Once you have finished all setup on this page, see the [Cost and Usage Report steps](/integrations/aws-integration/aws-cur).
 ![cost-explorer-CUR](/images/AWS-CloudFormation-Installation/cost-explorer-cur.png)
 5. Select the **CloudFormation script** link under Configure AWS Permissions.
 This opens a new tab in AWS.
 6. Check **I acknowledge that AWS CloudFormation might create IAM resources**.